dodgeblaster/jscourse/chapters/Day2/03_HigherOrderFunctions/README.md

 -   how to make specific functions out of general functions
 -   greaterThan, greaterThan10

-#### partial application (not mentioned in chapter)

--   how we can create functions with partial application

 #### forEach

--   how to use forEach
+-   demonstrate to use forEach
+- work thru exercises

 #### filter

--   how to use filter
+-   demonstrate to use filter
+- work thru exercises

 #### map

--   how to use map
+-   demonstrate to use map
--   this is good for data processing
+- work thru exercises

 #### reduce

--   how to use reduce
+-   demonstrate to use reduce
+- work thru exercises

 #### chaining
 -   how all these functions can be chained

-## Chapter Exercises

--   turn one set of data into another (not in book)
--   filter.map.reduce execise (objects, filter based on param, map to value, then add it all up)